MooersLab/writing-progress-2024-25/README.md

 ## Quick start: add today's progress for project 18

 1. Open the file.
-2. Select the left most project sheet `18`.
+2. Select project sheet `18`.
-3. Enter time spend on project 18 in column F and the current day's row.
+3. Enter minutes spent on project 18 in column F and the current day's row.
 4. Enter the number of words written on project 18 in column G and the current day's row.

 You are finished!!
 Yes, it is that easy!!!

+Note: If you use Voice In Plus, you can map the voice command `open sheet 18` to the code`<open: <insert sheet's url> >` to use your voice to open the project 18's Google Sheet for updating.
+I use the command `open project 18` to open the project's website on Overleaf.

+You can something similar with Talon Voice or the built Voice Control software on the Mac.

 ## Checking progress